openscad/openscad-wasm/README.md

 import OpenSCAD from "./openscad.js";
 // OPTIONAL: add fonts to the FS import { addFonts } from "./openscad.fonts.js";
+// OPTIONAL: add MCAD liibrary to the FS import { addMCAD } from "./openscad.mcad.js";

 // Instantiate the application const instance = await OpenSCAD({ noInitialRun: true });

 // OPTIONAL: add fonts to the FS addFonts(instance);

+// OPTIONAL: add MCAD liibrary to the FS addMCAD(instance);

 // Write a file to the filesystem instance.FS.writeFile("/input.scad", `cube(10);`);